valancej/documentation/_basic/languages-frameworks/python.md

 ### Dependency Cache

-Codeship automatically caches the `$HOME/.virtualenv/lib/python2.7/site-packages` directory between builds to optimize build performance.
+Codeship automatically caches all dependencies installed through `pip`.
 You can [read this article to learn more]({{ site.baseurl }}{% link _basic/builds-and-configuration/dependency-cache.md %}) about the dependency cache and how to clear it.

 ## Notes And Known Issues